Welcome to the Recruitment Policy Options Tooling Reference Guide!

 We also recommend you read Prolific's Gorilla Integration Guide in addition to their general use documentation.

-1. In Gorilla: On your experiments 'Recruitment' page make sure you have selected 'Prolific' as your recruitment policy.
+In Gorilla: On your experiment's 'Recruitment' page make sure you have selected 'Prolific' as your recruitment policy.

-4. In Gorilla: On your experiments Finish node(s), under Onward URL, enter your Prolific return URL.
+In Gorilla: On your experiment's Finish node(s), under Onward URL, enter your Prolific Redirect URL.

 Are you recruiting for a longitudinal/multi-part study on Prolific?
 You'll need to think about the Prolific/Gorilla integration in a slightly different way.
 In Gorilla, you run your study in one experiment tree using Redirect Nodes instead of Delay Nodes.
 However, each part of your study needs to be listed as a separate study on Prolific, whilst using the same Gorilla recruitment link for each one.
-Take advantage of Prolific's Custom Allowlist to only invite the participants who completed the first part back to the remaining sessions of your experiment.
-Take a look at our longitudinal/multi-part studies support page and Prolific's integration guide "How do I set up a longitudinal (multi-part) study on Gorilla and Prolific" for more information.
+Take advantage of Prolific's Custom Allowlist (scroll down to 'Option 2: Use a custom allowlist) to only invite the participants who completed the first part back to the remaining sessions of your experiment.
+Take a look at our longitudinal/multi-part studies support page and Prolific's integration guide "How do I set up a longitudinal (multi-part) study on Gorilla and Prolific" (scroll to the bottom of the linked page) for more information.

 Anonymous Recruitment Policy